SnowEx/snowexsql/docs/database_structure.rst

 * sample_c - 1 of potentially three samples that could have been taken for this measurement, e.g. density
 * site_id - Unique identifier to pit location
 * site_name - Name describing the general survey area ( e.g. Grand Mesa)
-* surveyors - Names of the people performing the acquisition
+* observers - Names of the people performing the acquisition
 * time - Time (MST) at the beginning of acquisition
 * time_created - Time this entry was uploaded
 * time_updated - Time this entry was last modified